Is Phone Counseling/Therapy Appropriate?

 You should see your therapist as often as your treatment plan recommends.
 During your initial therapy sessions, your licensed provider will ask you a series of questions.
 These questions will help determine how many therapy sessions your provider deems necessary for improvement.

-Is online therapy confidential?
+Is online therapy private?

 How long should you be in therapy?